Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 Macros to Work With Parallelism
 ---------------------------------

-There are two macros that are defined to work with parallelism.
+There are two macros that are defined to work with parallelism:

 -  The ``XF_NPIXPERCYCLE(flags)`` macro resolves to the number of pixels processed per cycle.